DamonOehlman/scaffolder/README.md

 # Scaffolder

-Node package designed to make the process of creating node apps that scaffold and build stuff simpler.
-Not that it's complicated, but you do end up typing the same stuff again and again...
+Scaffolder is a node package that is designed to make the process of making node CLI applications simpler.
+The project is definitely a work in progress, and pull requests are definitely welcome.

 ## Similar Projects

 Some other projects providing similar functionality are:

-- [scaffoldit](https://github.com/crcn/scaffoldit) - Really solid looking project - may well retire scaffolder in favour of this one...
+- [scaffoldit](https://github.com/crcn/node-scaffoldit) - Really solid looking project - may well retire scaffolder in favour of this one...